Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsVisClassUserDefinable`: Title for expandable subheading containing classifications #64 to #255
 - `settingsVisClassUserDefined`: Default label used for unnamed classifications #64 to #255

+### Convert Default Settings Strings

+- `settingsConvert`: Label used on the section heading for convert default settings
+- `settingsConvertRestoreDefaults`: Label used on the context menu to restore convert settings from the default settings file

 ### Convert Strings

 - `convertTitle`: Title of the convert tab